RISKVFT/AutomatePULPissimo/README.md

 ### install.sh:
-This script simply puts pulp_app.sh and pulp_install.sh into the right directories into the filesystem to be always accessible.<br/>
+This script simply puts pulp_app.sh and pulp_install.sh into the right directories into the filesystem to be always accessible.
-It copies `pulp_script/pulp_app.sh and pulp_script/pulp_install.sh` in /usr/bin/ and manpages/pulp_app.1 and manpages/pulp_install.1 into /usr/share/man/man1/.<br/>
+It copies `pulp_script/pulp_app.sh and pulp_script/pulp_install.sh` in /usr/bin/ and manpages/pulp_app.1 and manpages/pulp_install.1 into /usr/share/man/man1.
 Then it also copies lib/ccommon.sh script into custom folder `/usr/lib/bash-lib` where there are all the user defined bash functions.

 ### pulp_env_example.env:
 It is an example of what you can find in your personal pulp_env_example.env file once you launch the PULPissimo installation.
 It contains the environment variables required by the various scripts to perform a correct PULPissimo installation.

-### manpages/pulp_app.1 and manpages/pulp_install.1:
+### manpages:
-Are the man files for pulp_app.1 and pulp_install.sh.
-You can use them after executing ./install.sh
+In this directory are contained all man pages, there are the man of pulp_app.sh, pulp_install.sh and pulp_script.sh.
+You can use them after executing ./install.sh.

 ### pulp_script/pulp_install.sh:
 This is the script where all the necessary repositories for toolchain, sdk, pulp-builder and pulpissimo are cloned.<br/>